 X: 1 T: THE DANCING BEAR C: Bob McQuillen 2 Feb 78 B: Bob's Note Book 3 #21 N: I have a wonderful friend who is a Bear named Oso and this tune is for him because N: he likes it.
 Barry Nielson likes it, too, and so its for him, too, with love from Mac.
 Z: 2000 John Chambers R: reel M: C L: 1/8 K: Em |: "Em"EFGF EFGF | EFGA G2E2 | "A"EFGF EFGF | EFGA G2E2 | | "Em"EFGF EFGF | EFGA B2e2 | "B7"B2Bc BAGF | "Em"G2E2 E4 :| |: "Em"e2ef gfef | gfe2 e4 | "A"e2ef gfef | gfe2 e4 | | "Em"e2ef gfef | gfe2 e2dc | "B7"BABc BcBA | "Em"GFE2 E4 :|

 Sheet Music*: Click image to enlarge.
 To download, right-click in enlarged image and "Save as...".

 Other Tunes in Set:

 Region: USA, New England

 *Notes: The sheet music above shows guitar chords per David Kaynor (who knew Bob McQuillen), a very nice arrangement but subtly different from the ABC and YouTube above.
-Played on solo fiddle, this tune seems a bit repetitive, but add the chords and it becomes wonderful.
+Played on solo fiddle, this tune seems a bit repetitive, but add the chords, especially the C chord at the beginning of the fourth line, and it becomes wonderful.

 The story goes that Bob McQuillen wrote this tune for a rather clumsy dancer.
 We like to play it three or four times, starting slowly and increasing the tempo with each repetition.